Skip to Content

 bimini bahamas hammerhead shark dive

-The Bahamas earn more than 110 million US dollars annually with shark tourism.
-The government has recognized the value of sharks as a tourist attraction and is making efforts to protect them, but also to market them in an effective advertising manner.
+The Bahamas earn more than 110 million US dollars annually from shark tourism.
+The government has recognized the value of sharks as a tourist attraction and is trying to protect them and market them in an effective advertising manner.

 When to go

-• Hammerheads are found all year at the Bahamas
+• Hammerheads are found all year in the Bahamas

 • Peak: December to February